guppikan/guppikan/README.md

 - 🔭 I’m currently working on java ,AWS
 - 🌱 I’m currently learning AWS and python
-- 👯 I’m looking to collaborate on Devops
+- 👯 I’m looking to collaborate on AWS
-- 🤔 I’m looking for help with AWS
+- 🤔 I’m looking for help with Devops practice
 - 💬 Ask me about  QA Automation
 - 📫 How to reach me:Twitter -@guppikan83
 - 😄 Pronouns: Hi/Hello